 When determining how exactly you’ll produce your custom shirts, remember that screen printing is the industry standard for the highest quality and best possible appearance.

 Equally importantly, find a t-shirt platform that offers flexible options.
 An ideal custom t-shirt service will facilitate the design, printing, and selling processes!
-Bonfire lets you promote your shirts through online crowdfunding campaigns and directly purchase any number of your custom t-shirts.
+Bonfire lets you promote your shirts through online crowdfunding campaigns and order your custom shirts in any quantity.

 A fully flexible t-shirt platform can handle every step of the process.
 Once you put in the hard work to conceptualize and design your custom t-shirts, let Bonfire handle the rest!
 Reducing logistical stresses lets you focus on how to best offer your new apparel to your audience, donors, members, or other supporters.